teo-richard/ucd_aq_proj/research_report.md

 # 5. Heterogeneous Treatment Effects

 While treatment dominates overall preferences, there may be meaningful variation in treatment effects across different types of households.
-Causal forests provide a nonparametric approach to discovering such heterogeneity.
+Causal forests provide a nonparametric approach to investigating this.

 ## 5.1 Causal Forest Implementation